 Yes, and please state clearly in your application the names of the other institutions to which you are applying, and your order of priority.
 You might also note that the personal statement requires you to describe ‘what you wish to achieve during your stay at Stirling’.
 Applicants should therefore consider the benefits of spending their fellowship at Stirling.

 Due to the large number of applications, regrettably we are not able to offer feedback on submitted applications.

-The selection committee is made up from the University of Stirling's creative writing staff and colleagues from the Centre of Colonial and Postcolonial Studies.
-This includes Kathleen Jamie, Meaghan Delahunt, Liam Bell and Gemma Robinson.
+The selection committee is made up from the University of Stirling's creative writing staff and colleagues from the Postcolonial Studies research group.
 The selection process usually takes approximately 2 months.
 We will contact the successful applicant by email or post if email is not available.

 The fellowship award is administered in Stirling.
 Accommodation costs are normally first deducted from the stipend and then the remainder is divided into an allowance for living expenses.
 The Charles Wallace India Trust’s contribution to your return air fare is paid in Pounds sterling once you are in the UK.